 The Cancer Education Materials for Patients and Caregivers (CEMPC) program aims at demystifying cancer through the production and distribution of cancer education materials for use by health workers and patients and their caregivers.

-– Flipcharts – used by health workers in counselling cancer patients as a guide on the kind of information they need to pass to cancer patients.
+1. Flipcharts – used by health workers in counseling cancer patients as a guide on the kind of information they need to pass to cancer patients.
 Before engagement, the health workers first undergo a two (2) day training which equips them with knowledge on cancer and skills on

-effective communication, breaking bad news and counseling and handling cancer patients.
+effective communication, breaking bad news, counseling, and handling cancer patients.
 The flipcharts are available in both English and Swahili.

 The cancer science training for cancer advocates seeks to empower lay individuals interested in or

 working on cancer control with the right information on cancer to help ensure they have the right and

 uniform knowledge and skills as they navigate around their cancer control work.
 KENCO has been training advocates within its membership in a two days program which involves a rigorous exercise in which members learnt,

 discussed and shared various knowledge and experiences on chosen thematic areas in cancer control.
 The training are quite

 interactive and also give participants opportunity to share their knowledge and experiences.

 Key concerns for the trainings often involves exposing the participants to the current advancements made in cancer treatment both locally and to identify new areas of advocacy.